 In 2008, Adam took another big risk by leaving his partners and friends and the security of the familiar to join leading entertainment law firm, Hansen Jacobson.
 Two years later, he was made an equity partner and his name was added to the firm's title.

 In 2010, Adam started representing content creators on YouTube and then segued into Vine, Instagram, Twitch and Tik Tok as those platforms evolved.
 As a pioneer in this emerging area, Adam took a significant market share of the talent and today represents many of the most important influencers in the world.
-The natural progression from that type of representation was into the world of start-ups, where he reignited his entrepreneurial torch as an investor, advisor, founder and representative of numerous direct-to-consumer businesses (like Chamberlain Coffee, Cloak apparel, Wood Elf Media, Maverick clothing and Euka).
+The natural progression from that type of representation was into the world of start-ups, where he reignited his entrepreneurial torch as an investor, advisor, founder, board member and representative of numerous direct-to-consumer businesses (like Chamberlain Coffee, Cloak apparel, Wood Elf Media, Maverick clothing and Euka).

 In 2016, Adam saw the building wave of podcasting and began representing premiere talent in that space.
 He now represents some of the best podcasting companies and talent in the world and has made some of the biggest deals ever reported.

 In 2021, Adam began pushing into Web 3.0, NFTs and other blockchain driven businesses and plans to lead deal making in these area as well.